postankur/Optimizing-Pipeline-Azure/README.md

 AUC_weighted: 0.9465394508134525
 Algortithm: VotingEnsemble

-The difference in accuracy between the two models is not very rastic but AutoML model seems to be performing better than the HyperDrive model.
+The difference in accuracy between the two models is not very drastic but AutoML model seems to be performing better than the HyperDrive model.
 AutoML is a better candidate here as most of teh training validations and and necessary calculations are being done by itself and we don't need to make any adjustments.
 Hyperdrive parameters will need repetitive adjustments and be re-ran until we get the best running model of various experiments.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**